 In his career, Eric has worked volleyball camps with universities and coaches around the country including Texas Christian University individual skills and team camps, New Mexico State University individual skills and team camps, Radford University individual camp, University of Texas at El Paso individual skills satellite camp, and Charlene Johnson-Tagaloa setter and individual camps.
 He has also coordinated several volleyball clinics including Rapidfire Volleyball Club clinics, Ken Murphy’s (UTEP) clinics, Marcy Jenkins’s (Radford), Charlene Johnson-Tagaloa’s and Kevin Hambly’s (USA Volleyball) clinics.
 In addition, he was also asked to present to the Texas Girls Coaches Association at the El Paso satellite clinic in August 2008.

-VARSITY ASSISTANT/FLEX COACH
+VARSITY ASSISTANT/JV COACH

 Coach Pina’s philosophy for both on the court and in the classroom is: